 Call Type Definition Undetermined A distinct call type has not been detected.
-This can occur in the following situations: • The calling number hung up after the call was answered but before the call type was determined.
-These may occur, for example, when a voice mail system answers the call, but the caller decides not to leave a voice mail message and hangs up. • Silent or indistinguishable calls are reported in the Call Monitor as Undetermined until one of the following occurs: - A distinct call type is detected. - When Call Type Timeout is reached, the call defaults to Voice . • For VoIP, this call type is set if the codec in use has a type of Unknown , or if multiple codecs are negotiated, but no media packets are detected. • If an Undetermined call ends before it is answered, it is logged as Unanswered .
-Video (Only reported on VoIP Spans) A video codec was used.
+This can occur in the following situations: The calling number hung up after the call was answered but before the call type was determined.
+These may occur, for example, when a voice mail system answers the call, but the caller decides not to leave a voice mail message and hangs up.
+Silent or indistinguishable calls are reported in the Call Monitor as Undetermined until one of the following occurs: - A distinct call type is detected. - When Call Type Timeout is reached, the call defaults to Voice .
+If an Undetermined call ends before it is answered, it is logged as Unanswered.
+Video (Only reported on Inline SIP Spans) A video codec was used.
 Voice Voice calls.
 On TDM Spans, reported when voice energy is detected on the line, or when answered calls identified as Undetermined reach Call Type Timeout .
-On VoIP Spans, reported when a voice codec is used.
+On UTA, as reported by the router.